ReActivityPodcast/reactivitypodcast.github.io/_posts/2021-07-13-we-have-a-blog-for-our-podcast.md

 background: "/assets/images/andrew-neel-cckf4tshauw-unsplash.jpg"

 ---
 We now have a blog for our podcast.
-You can go check it out at [reactivityshow.com](http://reactivityshow.com).
 I have been thinking to set up a blog for some time now and the last week I was able to set it up from scratch.

 In this post, I want to share my thoughts on building a blog and how I set up one for our podcast.